Advertisement

 Peeing Your Pants

-Both men and women can suffer from urinary incontinence.
-While there’s more than one type, accidental leakage at the gym is most likely associated with stress urinary continence—the result of weak pelvic floor muscles.
+Both men and women can experience urinary incontinence (or loss of bladder control).
+While there’s more than one type, accidental leakage at the gym is most likely associated with stress urinary continence.
+This is the result of weak pelvic floor muscles, the muscles that enable you to "hold it in."

-While leaking a few drops isn’t a big concern, if you are leaking enough to bother you, you should see your doctor, says Roach.
+While leaking a few drops isn’t a big concern, if you are leaking enough to bother you, you should see your healthcare provider for a consultation, says Roach.

 close up of tennis shoe-clad feet running on a treadmill indoors